 The first Membership Meeting was held on February 23, 1977.
 Organization structures such as the Board of Representatives (BOD) were then developed with intent of bringing together representatives from member companies to approve funding for research projects, technical programs and technology development.
 The projects in particular became a key value for MTI members, allowing them to achieve high return on investments by finding new answers to challenges they could not solve on their own.

-Now, MTI and it’s 66 member companies in 13 countries continue to provide global leadership in materials technology research and solutions.
+Now, MTI and its member companies around the world continue to provide global leadership in materials technology research and solutions.
 MTI has compiled over four decades of not-for-profit research, resources and collaborative efforts, and continues to foster lasting partnerships with its member companies.
 Learn more about MTI >ACCESS MTI LIVING HISTORY

-MTI was created as a dependable resource, developed by engineers for engineers, to continually work towards achieving our mission:
+MTI was created as a dependable resource, developed by engineers for engineers.

-MTI maximizes member asset performance by providing global leadership in materials technology to improve safety, reliability, sustainability and profitability.
+Our Mission: MTI maximizes member asset performance by providing global leadership in materials technology for industrial processing companies to improve safety, sustainability, reliability and profitability.

 The mission serves as a guiding force to meet the needs of members in key processing industries such as Refining, Mining, Chemical Production, Energy Production, Semi-Conductor Manufacturing, Pulp and Paper, Food Processing and Pharmaceuticals.
-The MTI vision is to meet these needs in the following ways:
+MTI meets these needs in the following ways: